RapidSoftwareSolutions/Marketplace-Plaid-Package/README.md

 ## How to get credentials:
 1. Register on [plaid.com](https://plaid.com).
 2. After creation your account you will see api clientId,api publicKey and secret.
+3. To get the publicToken you need to create [Plaid link](https://blog.plaid.com/plaid-link/) with your api publicKey.
+4. After authorization, your publicToken will be visible in the GET parameters.

 ## Custom datatypes:
   |Datatype|Description|Example